share/sharedb/README.md

 fire events on subsequent changes.

 `doc.ingestSnapshot(snapshot, callback)`
 Ingest snapshot data.
 This data must include a version, snapshot and type.
-This is used both to ingest data that was exported with a webpage and data that was received from the server during a fetch.
+This method is generally called interally as a result of fetch or subscribe and not directly.
+However, it may be called directly to pass data that was transferred to the client external to the client's ShareDB connection, such as snapshot data sent along with server rendering of a webpage.

 `doc.destroy()`
 Unsubscribe and stop firing events.